-For a simple dish this post surely stayed for a while in draft.
+For a simple dish, this post surely stayed for a while in draft.
 I have been planning to write on this since a week and never came around doing that.
 Imagine, on the first of this year, I thought I should carefully wade through each day, making sure I write down what I want and also make sure I complete it.
 Guess what, the days have simply flown!
 Just like so many days before, just like the days that will come.
-Each day as it comes, makes me want to grab and make the best as much as I can, even as I sit down thinking about it, the time simply keeps matching forward.
+Each day as it comes, makes me want to grab and make the best as much as I can, even as I sit down thinking about it, the time simply keeps marching forward.

 It’s the same grind again. waking up, rushing through, deciding what to make.
 Then the mad rush to make sure the bus is not missed.
 Next is the rush to make sure I am on time to work.
 Then I never know how the time passes off so quickly, it’s time to return.
-Of course you can imagine how it would be when one lands at home and have three hungry kids waiting.
-Yes, it’s soon bed time and you hurriedly get them to sleep.
+Of course, you can imagine how it would be when one lands at home and have three hungry kids waiting.
+Yes, it’s soon bedtime and you hurriedly get them to sleep.
 Is this the pattern you go through too?
 Cos I get tired just thinking through this.
 Again if I am not doing and being so packed like this, what will I do?

 That’s a question that has no answer, with the half yearly exam completed, we are marching towards to the annual exams and soon it will be summer vacation!
 Konda just declared she wants to learn Carnatic music.
-Because her favorite singer also learnt Carnatic music before being launched.
+Because her favorite singer also learned Carnatic music before being launched.
 We have been after her for so many years for these classes, now she comes up with this plan herself.
 I am glad she has mentioned her aim to become an archaeologist again.
 She was fascinated by Jackie Chan cartoons some years back.
 I am not really sure of her current passion.
 I am sure she will update me soon as soon as she decides.

 While that goes on in my regular life, I am sure you will enjoy reading this simple sabji made with Aloo and Cauliflower.